 (Looking along The Ring)

-That road is a section of the mighty Ring: an unmistakable continuous series of roads built after the city fortifications came down in the mid-1800s.
+That road is a section of the mighty Ring: an unmistakable continuous series of roads built after the city’s outer fortifications came down in the mid-1800s.

-The Ring follows a similar path to the old city walls.
-They sold some of the real estate flanking the open boulevard and used the rest for some colossal urban development projects.
+The Ring follows a similar path to the old city walls; the authorities sold some of the real estate flanking the open boulevard and used the rest for colossal urban development projects.

 As a result, many stylish 19th century townhouses and monumental public buildings line the route.
 We shall walk part of the Ring clockwise to take in some of the best sights.